svikashk/docs/guide/get-started.md

 New to Zepel?
 Welcome! 🤗
 {: .fs-6 .fw-300 }

-Zepel is the squad management tool that makes it effortless for you to plan features, manage, and track its progress across teams.
+Zepel is the project management tool that makes it effortless for you to collect customer requests and errors from several sources, prioritize, and track its development progress every step of the way.

-Once you've signed up and [created a squad]({{ site.url }}{{ site.baseurl }}{% link guide/creating-your-first-project.md %}) for your team, you are only 3 steps away from tracking progress of your feature.
+Once you've signed up, you are only 3 steps away from tracking progress of your feature.

 In this article we will take you through the top 3 tips, so you can quickly bring in members from every team to start building and tracking features.